 Arrive early for good positioning.
 The green fills up fast, and the best spots along the parade route go quickly.
 Bring a folding chair or a blanket.
 Coffee from the Morning Glory Diner or one of the Church Street cafés makes the wait pleasant.

 The parade typically begins around 10 a.m. and runs about an hour.
+Children in the crowd are predictably enthusiastic — the candy distribution from parade participants is apparently a local institution.

 The Green and the Day